nutilius/hello-world/README.md

 # hello-world
-Simple project to lear github
+Simple project to learn github

+It is created by following Hello World GitHub lesson.